niniack/rec-sys-dynamics/code/src/Datasets/ReadMe.txt

 This is a replication of the movie lens dataset with biased communities

 Number of Users: 943
-Percentage of Left Biased Users = 10%
+Number of Left Biased Users = 94
-Percentage of Right Biased Users = 10%
+Number of Right Biased Users = 94

 Number of Items: 1683
-Percentage of Left Biased Items: 30%
+Number of Left Biased Items: 504
-Percentage of Right Biased Items: 30%
+Number of Right Biased Items: 504

 Total Number of Running Iterations: 100
 Number of Users Added Each Iteration: 10
 Number of Items Added Each Iteration 10

-Total Initial Ratings = 100878/1587069
+Total Initial Ratings = 100850/1587069
 -----------------------------------------------------------------------------------------